dPlom/REST-API/README.md

 # REST API

-This API can recive aa *user_id* and return his information.
+This API can recive a *user_id* and return his information.
 If the *user_id* is missing you'll receive an error.

   - Lastname